aldntaretnas/logact/README.md

-# 📋 LogActivity - Personal Activity Tracker
+# 📋 LogAct — Personal Activity Tracker

 A personal activity & productivity dashboard built with Next.js and Supabase.
-Track your daily activities, manage todos with reminders, log journal entries, and export timesheets - all secured with Google OAuth so each user only sees their own data.
+Track daily personal activities, manage a work logbook, write journal entries, and export reports to PDF — all secured with Google OAuth so each user only sees their own data.

 ---